zy-zhou/HACS-release/README.md

   `python Main.py`

 ## Change the Parameters
 All parameters are defined in the beginning of the .py files.
-By default, 2-layer biLSTM with 256 hidden units and embedding dims is used as encoders and decoders.
-We will make them easier to use in the future （i.e., via argparse).
+By default, 2-layer biLSTM with 256 hidden units and embedding size is used as encoders.
+We will make the scripts easier to use in the future （e.g., by using argparse).